 It also functions as a depository library for the UN.
 The building was originally a single hall, but now, is one of the very huge libraries in the country having the oldest collections and manuscripts in the reference section.

 Another place of interest to visit is the 19th century Museum theatre built with the Italianate style of architecture which has seen numerous cultural programmes including the dramas of Shakespeare from the day of its inception.
 The first Zoo in the then Madras was also opened in this complex in 1855 which is now another landmark of Chennai successfully functioning at Vandalore from 1985 onwards.
 To commemorate the 100 years of completion of this complex, there is a Centenary Exhibition Hall.

 A portion of the complex functions as a child museum.
 The museum is announced as a Manuscript Convention centre too from 2004 onwards.
 The museum witnesses at least 1000 visitors every day and it is in the increasing trend.

-We must know how our primogenitors had lived and this is the best place for that.
+If you need to know how our primogenitors had lived, then this is the best place for answers.

-By Road- the roads are well connected and the museum can be reached from any part of adjacent places.
+By Road- The roads are well connected and the museum can be reached from any parts of the adjacent places.